March is National Fraud Prevention Month

 Practice safe computing

-- Having a firewall and up-to-date anti-virus software is an important part of keeping your computer protected.
+- Having a firewall and up to date anti-virus software are important steps in keeping your computer protected

 If in doubt, call us at 1-800-465-2422.
 We are here to help.

-To learn more about how CIBC helps protect your personal information, please visit the www.cibc.com/security.
+To learn more about how CIBC helps protect your personal information, please visit www.cibc.com/security.